Robin Phillips (UK jazz singer and pianist)

 Interview with Robin about the first single from the new album, Ode To NOLA, which is released on 20th February 2024.

 Three minute interview with Robin about the new album:

 In ensemble format, his energetic piano trio harks back to a golden age of jazz, but their arrangements have a distinctly modern edge; committed to the past but drawing on modern influences to create a fresh approach to their jazz repertoire.

-In November 2019, Robin launched his latest album, ‘Re-Versed’, at the Pizza Express Dean Street Jazz Club, in London’s Soho, featuring world-class jazz musicians and taking on the concept of the ‘lost verses’, the introductory sections of the classic jazz standards that have been lost over time.
+In November 2019, Robin launched his ‘Re-Versed’ album at the Pizza Express Dean Street Jazz Club, in London’s Soho, featuring world-class jazz musicians and taking on the concept of the ‘lost verses’, the introductory sections of the classic jazz standards that have been lost over time.
 The album features Robin alongside Brandon Allen (tenor sax), Sammy Mayne (alto sax), Jihad Darwish (bass), and Seb De Krom (drums).

 ‘Re-Versed’ Album Reviews:

 Album Of The Week – Click here to read jazz website Jazz Views’ review of ‘Re-Versed’